mjml/cidrcompressor/README.md

 For example, a spam sender will often create their mail servers from a pool of IPs that they purchase from an ISP.
 This makes it difficult to ban them since they will simply re-allocate their
-	virtual machines each day and obtain new IPs.
+	virtual machines each day and obtain new addresses.

 This script detects this behaviour by considering CIDR blocks (partial IP addresses with a fixed prefix and a wildcard remainder).